privacy-scaling-explorations/maci/docs/README.md

 Minimum Anti-Collusion Infrastructure (MACI) is a base layer for bribery-resistant, secure, and private digital voting.

-The documentation here pertains to version 1.2, temporarily located in the `v1` branch.

 Applications like [clr.fund](https://clr.fund/) build atop MACI to increase privacy and discourage bribery for public goods funding.